Jandakot, Western Australia: Jandakot Airport

 Jandakot is best known for Jandakot Airport located within it.
 Jandakot Airport serves pilot testing and domestic plane flights.
 It is the busiest secondary airport in Australia.
 A popular feature is the cafe that overlooks the runway.
 The airport was opened in 1963.

 A land development company is keen to redevelop the land occupied by Jandakot Airport in exchange for a new airport more than 70 km from many airport customers.
 In contrast to the tens of thousands of people now living in its vicinity, there is stiff opposition from the aviation community.
 The aforementioned land development company received a further setback in 2006 when the Minister for Transport wrote advising them that the airport was to be operated in its current location and in accordance with their lease from the Federal Government.
 This will include major re-development of the airside facilities including a new parallel 12/30 runway.

+Green hydrogen project

+In 2018, the Australian Renewable Energy Agency (ARENA), an independent government agency, announced A$1.5 million in funding for Australia's first green hydrogen project, called the ATCO Hydrogen Microgrid, at Jandakot.
+The project involved a trial by ATCO to produce, store, and use renewable hydrogen to power a microgrid and assess the feasibility of a similar process on a larger scale.
+After solar energy has been used to separate hydrogen molecules from water, the hydrogen was captured and injected into a micro-grid system at the Clean Energy Innovation Hub (CEIH) at Jandakot.
+The total project cost was A$3.53m, with A$1.79m coming from ARENA, and the project was completed on 30 November 2019.